Jasper Mall (film): Reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on eight reviews, with an average rating of 7.5/10.
+On Rotten Tomatoes, the film has an approval rating of 88%, based on eight reviews, with an average rating of 7.5/10.

 Ethan Brehm of Spoiler Magazine named it the best film of the year.
+The film received other positive reviews.

 Awards

 The film was nominated for the Grand Jury Prize at the Slamdance Film Festival and won the Best Alabama Film award at the Sidewalk Film Festival.